Brisbane Marriage Registry Photography Overview

 But wait you say… what about the Roma Street entrance/exit?
 You might assume pedestrians can leave the King George Square Car Park via the Roma Street entrance, but pedestrians can only exit the King George Square Car Park via the Ann Street side exit/King George Square exit.

 Assuming you are getting married on a weekday, the vehicle entrance to the King George Square Car Park is right before the Brisbane City Hall on Adelaide Street.
 Ignore the anxiety inducing sign that says ‘Local Traffic Only’ when you are entering the final section of Adelaide Street.
-You have every right to use this road to enter the car park.
+It’s the only way to enter this car park.

 There is a lift inside the car park which will take you to the ground level of the Town Hall (Brisbane City Hall).
 This is directly behind the Pig and Whistle bar, and you can then easily walk around to Ann Street and the entrance to the registry during the week (only about 150 metres away).